 Blazers, a few decades ago, were formal, thick – and a little boring.
 However, the scenario has changed dramatically.
 Blazers are blazing into a whole new dimension, something we didn’t quite see coming.
 While formal blazers now have a ton of new trendy additions, the informal ones are a different ball game altogether.
 And, that’s why we see an increasing number of women sporting these.
-If you are trying to explore this, we have everything a beginner needs to know before making their first big purchase.
+If you are trying to explore this, we have everything a beginner needs to know about how to wear a blazer.

 Types Of Blazers